General

 What is the previous success rate of investigator-initiated research projects of the Health and Medical Research Fund? |

 The overall success rate depends on the quality of research proposals received each year.
 Thus, the figure varies every year.
-The success rate over the last three years is on average 24%. |
+The success rate over the last three years is on average around 24%. |

 |